linode/terraform-provider-linode/docs/resources/lke_node_pool.md

 * `id` - The ID of the Node Pool within LKE Cluster.

+* `disk_encryption` - The disk encryption policy for nodes in this pool.

 * [`nodes`](#nodes) - The nodes in the Node Pool.

 ### nodes